Imane-Rahoui/Imane-Rahoui/README.md

               Hello there 👋

 - 👨🏻‍💻 I’m @Imane-Rahoui a passionate self-taught full stack web / mobile developer.
-- 🎓 I'm currently 5th year software engineering student at EMSI (Casablanca - Morocco) .
+- 🎓 I graduated with a degree in Software Engineering in 2023 from EMSI, Casablanca, Morocco and I hold a Master’s degree in MBDS (Mobiquité, Big Data et Intégration de Systèmes) from the University of Côte d’Azur.
 - 💞️ My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 - ✅ I take great care in the experience, architecture, and code quality of the things I build.
 - 📄 There is my [resume](<RAHOUI Imane_Curriculum Vitae.pdf>)
-- 📫 Ask me about anything, I'm happy to help; [Email](mailto:imaanerahoui@gmail.com?subject=[GitHub]%20Source%20Han%20Sans) OR [Linkedin](https://www.linkedin.com/in/imane-rahoui/);
+- 📫 Ask me about anything, I'm happy to help; [Email](mailto:imane.rahoui.pro@gmail.com?subject=[GitHub]%20Source%20Han%20Sans) OR [Linkedin](https://www.linkedin.com/in/imane-rahoui/);
 <br>
 <br>
 ⚙️ Languages AND Tools